Male fertility supplements

 · Pycnogenol: We recommend increasing your intake of natural antioxidants such as pomegranate, blackberries, blueberries, strawberries, chocolate, green tea and lots of fruits and vegetables.
 Also, pycnogenol is a potent antioxidant that helps decrease the breakdown of NO and has been shown to be quite effective for stimulating NO. It contains proanthocyanidins similar to the principle antioxidants in blueberries and also found in cocoa, green tea and red wine.
 The dose that was shown to increase sperm quality is 80 mg.
 You could take 60-120 mg of pycnogenol per day depending on your intake of natural antioxidants and vitamin C.

 · Green tea: Green tea contains lots of antioxidants.
 If you are bothered by the caffeine, you can take decaf green tea.
-The decaffeination process does decrease the content of antioxidants, but their absorption can be markedly increased without increasing the absorption of caffeine by simply adding 50 mg of vitamin C to each cup.
-A convenient product is Ester-C (below).
-Add one-half teaspoonful to each cup.
+The decaffeination process does decrease the content of antioxidants, but their absorption can be markedly increased without increasing the absorption of caffeine by simply adding 50 mg of vitamin C to each cup. (below).
 There are many good-tasting specialty green teas available.
-Good Earth has a decaf lemongrass green tea we highly recommend.
 Green tea extract is another way to boost your level of antioxidants.

-· Liquid Vitamin C: Here’s the link for the liquid vitamin C. If you are not drinking three cups of regular green tea per day, you can add a half teaspoonful to each cup.
+· Liquid Vitamin C: If you are not drinking three cups of regular green tea per day, you can add 50 mg to each cup.
 The absorption of antioxidants may increase three-fold according to one study.
 Green tea is also important in the prevention of prostate cancer.

 · CO Enzyme Q-10: is critical to energy production in the cell.
-In men given 200 mg of Q-10 twice daily, the percentage of sperm with forward movement and the average sperm velocity were significantly increased (Balercia 2004).
-The Q-10 was given for 6 months, but an effect could occur in a very short time because Q-10 acts on the biochemical pathway producing energy.
+In men given 200 mg of Q-10 twice daily, the percentage of sperm with forward movement and the average sperm velocity were significantly increased (Balercia 2004) The Q-10 was given for 6 months, but an effect could occur in a very short time because Q-10 acts on the biochemical pathway producing energy.
 Because Q-10 is itself an antioxidant, it is difficult to separate a direct effect on the generation of energy by mitochondria from a non-specific effect due to its antioxidant properties.
 Supplements of Q-10 have been used in a number of other studies with no side effects or adverse events being reported.
-A man with low sperm motility could choose to take Q-10 if the other measures above do not normalize motility, or they could choose to add it to their regimen from the beginning.
+A man with low sperm motility could choose to take Q-10 if the other measures above do not normalize motility.

 These supplements are all quite reasonable in price.
 They will cost you less than other supplements marketed for fertility.
-We have done the work for you to find the recommended doses and best available prices, which are comparable to or less than what you would pay in the usual retail store.
 Fertility is not the only reason to consider improving your nutrition.
 Infertility and erectile health are like most other things- an ounce of prevention is worth a pound of cure!
 And you will also improve your overall health.

 Summary (you can cut, paste and print):